 A legal agreement between the seller and buyer of a property which binds both parties to complete the transaction.

 When two parties have made an offer on the same house.
-The vendor will sell to the first party to exchange contracts, ie: it's a race!
+The vendor will sell to the first party to exchange contracts.

 A qualified individual such as a solicitor or licensed conveyancer who deals with the legal aspects of buying or selling a property.